gbif/ssg-biodiversityinformatics/content/01-Call-to-action/en.md

 ---
 title: Call to action
-description: Sign up to the vision for an alliance for biodiversity knowledge
+description: Learn about and sign on to the vision for an alliance for biodiversity knowledge
 image: /images/35-Chrysaora-fuscescens-ragarwal.jpg
 imageTitle: Pacific sea nettle (Chrysaora fuscescens) by Robin Agarwal via iNaturalist.
 Photo licensed under CC BY-NC 4.0.
 imageLink: https://www.gbif.org/occurrence/1640125771